kelseymara/Webmaster-Internship-2022/overview.md

 During summer 2022, I was a webmaster intern for my local school divsion.
 We had a project to recreate all of their school websites to create a cohesive layout.
 This was done by using an educational content management system (CMS).
-Although I used a CMS to create the websites, I still managed to pick up some web master and web development knowledge and some HTML and CSS along the way.
+Although I used a CMS to create the websites, I still managed to pick up some web master knowledge and some basic HTML and CSS along the way.

 One thing my supervisor stressed throughout the internship is how important it is for the websites to be ADA accessible because they